Ugo Tognazzi: Personal life and death

-Tognazzi had various relationships during his life, being married to actresses Margarete Robsahm and later Franca Bettoia.
-He had four children from three different women: his sons Ricky Tognazzi (b.
-1955) and Gianmarco Tognazzi (b.
-1967) are actors; another son, Thomas Robsahm (b.
-1964), is a Norwegian film director and producer; his daughter, Maria Sole Tognazzi (b.
-1971), is also a film director.
+Tognazzi had various relationships during his life.
+He was married to actresses Margarete Robsahm and later Franca Bettoia.
+He had four children from three different women: his sons Ricky Tognazzi (born 1955) and Gianmarco Tognazzi (born 1967) are actors; another son, Thomas Robsahm (born 1964), is a Norwegian film director and producer; his daughter, Maria Sole Tognazzi (born 1971), is also a film director.

-Ugo Tognazzi died of a brain hemorrhage in Rome in 1990, although there were rumors that his chronic depression led to suicide.
+Tognazzi died of a brain hemorrhage in Rome on 27 October 1990.
+He was 68.
+There were rumors that his chronic depression led to suicide.
 He is buried in the cemetery of Velletri.